Lee Hyun-su

 Lee Hyun-su (born 1959) is a South Korean writer.
 She is the recipient of the Hahn Moo-Sook Literary Prize and the Mu-young Literary Prize.

 Early life and education

 Lee was born in Yeongdong, Chungcheongbuk-do in 1959.
 She graduated from Yeungnam University in textile studies.

 Literary career

-Lee began her literary career when her short story The Sign of Disaster Came From The Finger (그 재난의 조짐은 손가락에서부터 시작되었다) won the 1991 Chungcheong Ilbo New Writer's Award.
-Later, she won the 1997 Munhakdongne Winter Literary Contest with her short story Between Dry Days (마른 날들 사이에) and began to commit to writing full-time.
-She published story collections Taro (토란), and The Rose Tree Cupboard (장미나무 식기장), as well as novels New Tales of Gisaeng (신기생뎐), The Woman From the House on the Road (길갓집 여자), and 4 Days (나흘).
+Lee began her literary career when her short story The Sign of Disaster Came From The Finger won the 1991 Chungcheong Ilbo New Writer's Award.
+Later, she won the 1997 Munhakdongne Winter Literary Contest with her short story Between Dry Days and began to commit to writing full-time.
+She published story collections Taro, and The Rose Tree Cupboard, as well as novels New Tales of Gisaeng, The Woman From the House on the Road, and 4 Days.